Most educators know that small group instruction works. And if they don’t, there’s ample evidence to prove it.

 “As I walk down the hall,” she explained, “I want to see room after room of station rotations, humming like clockwork.”

 But there was a catch.
 These teachers had never done small group instruction.
 Few had ever used technology in their classrooms.
-Nor did they know how to encourage collaboration at the group work station.
+They weren’t familiar with effective group work strategies or how to teach students to collaborate.

 I suggested we work on each learning model in sequence.
 We could start by having all students explore personalized learning.
 Or we could start with collaborative learning.
 Or we could show the teachers how to use data to plan small group lessons for leveled groups.